<img src="http://www.eue21east.com/47538.png" style="display:none;">

 Let's just say it right at the start: Blogging can be a powerful marketing tactic.

 However, the truth is far more than that because business blogging is far more than a tactic.
-It is a key communication channel for your brand.
+It's actually a strategic communication channel for your brand.

-The versatile and multi-faceted nature of a business blog is what makes it such a critical and powerful part of your overall content and inbound marketing strategy
+It is the versatile and multi-faceted nature of a business blog that makes it such a critical and powerful part of your overall content and inbound marketing strategy

 And, yes, it works great for driving traffic to your website.

-While we can easily argue that, from a purely marketing stance, this is the primary purpose of a business blog.
-This is not to say that established brands cannot have blogs that are largely for their existing base of clients or customers.
+While we can easily argue that, from a purely marketing stance, this is the primary purpose of a business blog, this doesn't mean that established brands cannot have blogs that are largely for their existing base of clients or customers.
 They can and they do.
 And blogs can be designed to publish news items and time-sensitive updates.

 However, for most small businesses - established and otherwise - their blog exists primarily to be found online by search engines in response to a search query.
 In other words, when someone is looking for an answer to a question, a solution to a problem, or information that they need, if it's in your "wheelhouse" you want your site to be the result they are given.